So what is ashwagandha for anyway? Can it help relieve stress? Is it a nootropic?

 Ashwagandha is one of those miracle herbs that has so many benefits that it literally seems like a gift from God.

-It has been extensively studied, and has been shown to be a potent adaptogen for stress, anxiety, and depression.
+It’s been extensively studied, and has been shown to be a potent adaptogen for stress, anxiety, and depression.

 It’s healing properties are also the subject of further research for Alzheimer’s, Parkinson’s, and Huntington’s disease.